Skip to main content

-When you reserve your first Canadian Casper test in an admissions cycle, you will be asked to indicate your Bilingual Program Distribution Language.
-Once selected, all bilingual programs may only receive a score from an appropriate Casper test taken in the selected language.
+When you reserve your first Canadian Casper test in an admissions cycle, you must choose your Bilingual Program Distribution Language (English or French).

-• This selection is required by all applicants taking a Canadian Casper test even if you are not applying to any bilingual programs.
+• This choice is mandatory for all applicants taking a Canadian Casper test, even if you are not applying to bilingual programs.

-• You cannot take a Casper test in both English and French, and then decide your Bilingual Program Distribution Language.
-You must choose your preferred language when reserving your first Canadian Casper test of the admissions cycle (regardless of test type).
+• You cannot take both the English and French Casper tests and then decide later — your language choice must be made when reserving your first Casper test of the cycle (regardless of test type).

-• Your selection applies to the entire admissions cycle, not just the test you are reserving.
-If you need to take the Casper test again in a future admissions cycle, you will be asked to choose your preferred language for bilingual programs again.
+• This selection applies to the entire admissions cycle.
+If you take Casper again in a future cycle, you will choose your language preference again.

 Example 1